OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/cloak-language.rst

 The first line tells you that the source code is licensed under the Apache version 2.0.
-The next line specifies that the source code is written for CLOAK version 0.2.0.
+The next line specifies that the source code is written for Cloak version 0.2.0.

 .. note::

-   CLOAK is based on Solidity, so it is convenient for Solidity programmers, but it should be noted that the second line is the version of CLOAK rather than solidity!
-Because CLOAK has its own underlying compilation environment, which is different from solidity.
+   Cloak is based on Solidity, so it is convenient for Solidity programmers, but it should be noted that the second line is the version of Cloak rather than solidity!
+Because Cloak has its own underlying compilation environment, which is different from solidity.

 Most of the syntax is consistent with solidity, the difference lies in the privacy policy.